-What if that first cup of coffee you drink in the morning can taste even better?
-You need the best if you’re going to make the best out of each day, right?
+Have you ever wondered what if that first cup of coffee you drink in the morning can taste even better?
+Or wish to experiment new types of coffees without having to be a Pro Barista?

-So let’s help you find your ideal type of coffee.
-In our list below you’ll quickly recognize which one will satisfy your palate.
+So let’s get into it and help you improve your coffee experience with new brews.
+We hope in our list below you’ll quickly recognize which one will satisfy your palate.

 There’s no perfect, right method.
-All these brews are—and will stay—part of coffee culture because each person likes something different.
+All these coffee brewing methods are—and will stay—part of coffee culture because each person likes something different.
 Each of these brews brings out something different from coffee grounds.